amplitude/amplitude-docs/content/collections/event-segmentation/en/event-segmentation-custom-formulas.md

 ### Metrics formulas

-With metrics formulas, you can query on a metric for a particular event you are interested in.
-These formulas will be color-coded in green.
+With metrics formulas, query on a metric for a particular event that interests you.
+These formulas are color-coded in green.
 Each metrics formula requires a letter corresponding to the event you're interested in as a parameter.

 |                               |                                 |                     |                                   |
 | ----------------------------- | ------------------------------- | ------------------- | --------------------------------- |